gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 void printFloatData(UnsafePointer<Float>);
 ```

-Currently, common operations one performs on such a fixed size array can not be
+Currently, common idiomatic operations one performs on such a fixed size array
+in C do not have an equivalent expression in idiomatic Swift.
+Instead the
-performed in idiomatic Swift without resorting to a code generator or unsafe
+programmar must resort to the use of a code generator or unsafe
 code.
 Additionally, there are artificial limitations imposed by the Clang
 Importer on importable code.
 We go through each of the issues below:

 #### Problem 2a: Imported Fixed size C arrays can not be iterated over due to missing Collection conformance

-A common task when working with fixed size arrays in C is to iterate over the
+One of the most basic tasks when working with fixed size arrays in C is to
-contents of a fixed size array.
-When fixed size C arrays are imported into Swift
+iterate over the contents of a fixed size array.
+When fixed size C arrays are
-as a homogeneous tuple, one can not idiomatically iterate over the C array's
+imported into Swift as a homogeneous tuple, one can not idiomatically iterate
-homogeneous tuple representation since homogeneous tuples do not have a
+over the C array's homogeneous tuple representation since homogeneous tuples do
-Collection conformance.
-Instead, one must use unsafe code by defining a nominal
+not have a Collection conformance.
+Instead, one must use unsafe code by defining
-type wrapper and use one of the techniques above from our `PointerCache`
+a nominal type wrapper and use one of the techniques above from our
-example.
-As a quick reminder using our imported `MyData_t`, this is how we could
+`PointerCache` example.
+As a quick reminder using our imported `MyData_t`, this
-use unsafe code to write our print method:
+is how we could use unsafe code to write our print method:

 ```swift
 extension MyData_t {